Flux fractionalization transition in anisotropic $S=1$ antiferromagnets and dimer-loop models

-In contrast, we expect $f_{\frac{1}{2}}$ to be a relevant perturbation of Gaussian effective theory for $w<w_c$, since the half-vortex correlator decays slower than $\sim 1/r^4$ throughout this phase.
+By a very similar argument, we also expect $f_{\frac{1}{2}}$ to be a relevant perturbation of the Gaussian effective theory for $w<w_c$, since the half-vortex correlator decays as a power-law with exponent $\eta_v^{(1/2)}$ (with $\eta_v^{(1/2)} = g/4$ ($\eta_v^{(1/2)} = \sqrt{3}g/8$) for the square (honeycomb) lattice)), and it is clear from the measured $g(w)$ curves (Fig~\ref{fig:gvsw}) that $\eta_v^{(1/2)} < 4$ throughout this flux-fractionalized phase.
 What about $f_1$ in this regime?
 The unit-vortex correlator measured in our unit-vortex worm update is short-ranged throughout this phase.
 If we take this at face value, the conclusion is that $f_1$ is irrelevant for $w<w_c$.
-By this argument, if $f_{\frac{1}{2}}=0$ but $f_1$ takes on a small nonzero value, {\em i.e.} if we allow a small density of sites which are not touched by any loop segment or dimer but do not allow any open strings of length $s>1$, the long-distance properties of the dimer-loop model should continue to admit a description in terms of the Gaussian effective theory for $w<w_c$, but with a renormalized value of $g$.
+By this argument, if $f_{\frac{1}{2}}=0$ but $f_1$ takes on a small nonzero value, {\em i.e.} if we allow a small density of sites which are not touched by any loop segment or dimer, but do not allow any open strings of length $s>1$, the long-distance properties of the dimer-loop model should continue to admit a description in terms of the Gaussian effective theory for $w<w_c$, but with a renormalized value of $g$.